 Bret also advises clients on corporate governance issues and on the implementation of compliance codes.
 He helps companies assess risks in their international operations, and counsels on the development and implementation of policies, procedures, and systems designed to prevent and detect potential violations of law.
 Bret regularly provides training on FCPA and related issues to his clients' legal, compliance and internal audit departments.

-Bret writes and speaks frequently on regulatory, criminal law, and compliance issues, and has served as a faculty member of Seton Hall Law School's Healthcare Compliance Certification Program.
+Bret writes and speaks frequently on regulatory, criminal law, and compliance issues, and serves as a faculty member of Seton Hall Law School's Healthcare Compliance Certification Program.
 He has spoken at events for the American Conference Institute, the Pharmaceutical Compliance Congress and Best Practices Forum, the Practising Law Institute, the Society of Corporate Compliance and Ethics, the Pharmaceutical Internal Audit Forum, and has co-chaired the American Conference Institute's annual conference on FCPA & Anti-Corruption for the Life Sciences Industry.

 He received a B.A., with honors, in 1989 from Hobart College, and a J.D., cum laude, in 1994 from Vermont Law School.
 Bret is admitted to practice in the District of Columbia, the State of New York, and the U.S. District Court for the District of Columbia.

 • Cadwalader Named Among Top Law Firms by The Legal 500 US 2016